bitsacm/learning-articles/competitive-programming/CP1.md

 Some people realize very late that C++ offers a [sort function](http://www.cplusplus.com/reference/algorithm/sort/).
 This is one of the most used functions in competitive programming.

-Links to documentation of other languages
+Links to documentation of other languages:
 * [Python library reference](https://docs.python.org/3/library/index.html)
 * [Java library reference](https://docs.oracle.com/javase/8/docs/api/overview-summary.html)